tezos/tezos/docs/whitedoc/michelson.rst

 -  The interpreter is basically the direct transcription of the rewriting rules presented above.
 It takes an instruction, a stack and transforms it.
-OCaml’s typechecker ensures that the transformation respects the pre and post stack types declared by the GADT case for each instruction.
+OCaml's typechecker ensures that the transformation respects the pre and post stack types declared by the GADT case for each instruction.